shuj4/M.I.N.D/README.md

 **HackPrix 2025 entry by shuj4**

-A smart interactive system bridging Python GUI and Arduino/C++ for cursor control and user interaction.
+A Brain-Computer Interface (BCI) that enables cursor control using EEG brainwaves, powered by Arduino and a Python-based system.

 ---

 ## 🧠 Project Overview

-M.I.N.D (Machine Interface for Navigational Device) is a hybrid hardware–software solution designed for intuitive cursor control.
-Developed during HackPrix 2025, it integrates:
+M.I.N.D (Mental Interface for Neural Direction) is a brain-controlled interface designed to interpret EEG signals and translate them into real-time cursor movements.
+Developed during HackPrix 2025, the system bridges hardware and software using:

-- **Arduino/C++** firmware to interpret sensor or input signals
+- **Arduino** to capture and transmit EEG brainwave signals
-- **Python-based GUI** for user interaction and control
+- **Python-based GUI and scripts** to process signals and control the cursor
-- Coordination scripts to translate hardware input into actionable cursor or system commands
+- Real-time interaction loop between brain input and system output

 ---

 ## 🗂️ Repository Contents

-- **Hackcode.ino** – Arduino firmware core
+- **Hackcode.ino** – Arduino firmware for signal reading
 - **cursor.py** – Python script for cursor movement logic
-- **cursor_control.py** – High-level control of cursor based on parsed input
+- **cursor_control.py** – Converts signal data into actionable movement
-- **gui.py** – User interface to configure, monitor, and interact
+- **gui.py** – Basic interface for monitoring status and signal flow
-- (Potentially other helper modules under review)

 ---

 ## ⚙️ Key Features

-- Real-time cursor control from custom hardware
+- Real-time cursor movement through EEG brainwave input
-- Modular structure separating firmware, logic, and interface
-- Lightweight GUI for configuration and monitoring
-- Easily extendable for additional functionalities or sensors
+- Seamless hardware-software communication using serial data
+- Designed for minimal user intervention post-setup
+- Fully Python-driven interaction system

 ---